 There’s always the option to go full-blown smartwatch, so long as your dad is a smartphone user – he’d need to pair the two over Bluetooth.

 Smartwatches have more features and a screen, and the go-to example for most is the Apple Watch, which has a few models.
-If you don't want to go for the more expensive Apple Watch 4, you could opt for the Watch Series 3, which starts at £279/$279.
-If you want cellular connectivity, however, prices start at £329/$329.
-Compare all Apple Watches here, and click here to see options on Amazon UK and Amazon US.
+If you don't want to go for the latest Apple Watch 5, you could opt for the Watch Series 3, which starts at £279/$279.
+If you want cellular connectivity, however, prices start at £199/$199.

 Even if he’s blasting Rod Stewart, it’s his day, so let him.
 Bluetooth speakers come in all shapes, sizes and prices.
 Here is our guide to the best.

-High on that list is the outstanding Sumvision Psyc Monic.
-You can get it for around £40 and the sound it delivers for the price is unbelievable – the sub-bass is top notch.
-Even if Dad doesn’t have a Bluetooth device to pair it with, you can just plug in a music player with an auxiliary cable.
+High on that list is the outstanding Aukey Eclipse.
+You can get it for around £40 and the sound it delivers for the price is unbelievable – and its enough to fill a room despite its size.

 GoPro Hero 7 Black

 If you’d rather your dad kept his questionable audio tastes to himself, you’re in luck.
-Headphones are an affordable item that he can use with his phone, tablet, laptop or even TV – a good pick is the Ausdom over-ear headphones.
-For under £40/$40 you get great audio quality and the option to connect over Bluetooth.
+Headphones are an affordable item that he can use with his phone, tablet, laptop or even TV.

 For a full run-down of the best budget headphones available, here you go.